ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     - `gcp-tier1-infra`: if building a dev, uat or prod landing-zone.
 - `gcp-tier1-configsync`: to identify which git revision of `tier1-infra` the Config Sync operator should observe.

-1. Start a new change for your `tier1-infra` repo, refer to "Step 1 - The Setup" section of [Changing.md](./Changing.md).
+1. Start a new change for your `tier1-infra` repo, refer to the "Step 1 - Setup" section of [Changing.md](./Changing.md).
     - Sandbox

         repo name = `gcp-sandbox-tier1-infra`